 Creating content for YouTube

 Since its creation in 2005 YouTube has built an active user base of two billion.
 In fact, one billion hours of video are watched on the platform on a daily basis.
 So, how do you make sure your content cuts through the noise and is seen by the right people?
 Building an audience on YouTube may seem like a daunting task, but it’s not an impossible one.
-We believe there’s three key things you can do to make your content stand out: inspire or educate your audience, build a community and stick to a regular posting schedule.
+We believe there are three key things you can do to make your content stand out: inspire or educate your audience, build a community and stick to a regular posting schedule.

 Inspire or educate